 What is unusual is that Rousey has used the viciously effective armbar in all eight of her wins.

 For the uninitiated, the armbar is just one of the many ways to dispatch a mixed martial arts (MMA) fighter within the confines of the octagonal cages of the UFC, as well as other MMA venues.
 The technique involves bending the elbow of your opponent’s arm back against the joint, using a part of your own body as a leverage point.
 That is, bending the elbow the opposite way from how it usually bends.

-The brutally effective move is not that unusual in itself, but what is unusual is that the 26-year-old Rousey has used the armbar in all seven of her wins.
+The brutally effective move is not that unusual in itself, but what is unusual is that the 26-year-old Rousey has used the armbar in all eight of her wins.
 In fact, she has never lost a match.
 Has any other athlete, in any other sport, called the shots as routinely as 26-year-old Rousey has?
 Her strategy, absent any element of surprise, still stuns in its ability to overpower even the people who know it’s coming.

 Seeing it happen, the awesome inevitability of it, is a wonderful and sometimes nightmarish thing for fans of the wonderful and nightmarish.
 And her off-the-charts athletic ability not only has worked for her in the cage but has pulled her into two of the biggest summertime franchises around: The Expendables 3, as well as Fast & Furious 7.

 Don’t believe us?
 Then watch below, in shock and awe.